shumwaymark/sentinelcam/README.rst

 - Able to operate independently of any cloud-based services or externally hosted infrastructure
 - Automatic video capture should be triggered by motion detection and stored for review/modeling
 - Motion detector will provide basic object tracking for the duration of the event
-- Object ids and associated tracking centroids are logged as an outcome of motion detection
+- Object identifiers and associated tracking centroids are logged as an outcome of motion detection
 - A live video feed from each camera must be available for on-demand viewing as desired
 - Video playback should support an optional timestamp and any desired labeling of inference results
 - Optional time-lapse capture